LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Code Navigation

 Code navigation features **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.

+Code navigation support require Logtalk 3.78.0 or a later version.

 #### Go to Declaration